Ellen Pao: I turned down millions to tell my story

 "They were, I could see, highly motivated to silence me.
 I couldn't see them hiring someone to hurt me ... [but] in an overabundance of caution, I went to an estate lawyer and made sure my will was in order."

-It's not the only eery detail in the book, which also includes anecdotes that strangely resemble recent headlines.
+It's not the only eerie detail in the book, which also includes anecdotes that strangely resemble recent headlines.
 Pao writes that some in positions of power at Kleiner Perkins "acted as if a dearth of women was a huge mystery" at the firm.

 "Some people passed it off as biological," she writes.